dcvi448/Kafka-Autopilot-System/README.md

-# The system simulates the position of the cars in circulation.
+# The system simulates the position of the cars in circulation (Docker + .NET6 + Kafka)

 Each vehicle position is simulated by 1 task.
 In order to serve the autopilot system in the future.